Strategic Simulations: History

 SSI had expanded into role-playing games in 1984 with titles such as Wizard's Crown, Questron and the Phantasie series.
 In 1987, SSI acquired the Advanced Dungeons & Dragons (AD&D) license from TSR and subsequently published 30 titles in that series, starting with Pool of Radiance in 1988 and including War of the Lance in 1989 (Apple II) and 1990 (MS-DOS & Commodore 64).
 The TSR products formed the core of games released using the Gold Box engine.

 By 1992, Computer Gaming World stated that SSI "is no longer known as, primarily, a wargame company [but] continues to publish its share of wargames".
 In 1994, the company released Panzer General.
 Panzer General was a very approachable and easy-to-play game that nevertheless had some gameplay depth and the sense of continuity and goals.
 It was followed by three other games based on slightly modified versions of the basic engine, including Allied General and Pacific General, the latter arguably being the most balanced.
 Non-historical games based on the same system were also released, Star General and Fantasy General.
 These were later referred to collectively as the 5-Star General Series.

 As the newer versions were released over a three-year period they increasingly became outdated in terms of improving computer hardware.
 In 1997 they released a new version, Panzer General II, with hand-painted maps and icons.
 It was very popular, selling well over 100,000 copies in its first release, and is still modded and played today.
 People's General was based on the same engine.
 In 1999 Panzer General 3D Assault introduced a true 3D engine, but gameplay was not particularly notable.
 A final attempt in 2000 was Panzer General III: Scorched Earth.

-SSI was acquired by Mindscape in 1994, spent time as part of Mattel, and finally became part of Ubisoft (in March 2001), which ended up by retiring the brand name a few years later.
+SSI was acquired by Mindscape in 1994, spent some time as part of Mattel, and finally became part of Ubisoft in March 2001, which retired the brand a few years later.

 In December 2013, Joel Billings donated several SSI video games, such as Computer Bismarck, including the source code for preservation to the ICHEG.